aws/aws-sam-cli/docs/usage.rst

 This code can run without modifications against a Lambda function which is deployed.
 To do so, set the ``running_locally`` flag to ``False`` .
-This will setup AWS SDK to connect to AWS Lambda service on the cloud.
+This will setup the AWS SDK to connect to AWS Lambda service in the cloud.

 Connecting to docker network
 ----------------------------

-Both ``sam local invoke`` and ``sam local start-api`` support connecting the create lambda docker containers to an existing docker network.
+Both ``sam local invoke`` and ``sam local start-api`` support connecting the created lambda docker containers to an existing docker network.

 To connect the containers to an existing docker network, you can use the ``--docker-network`` command-line argument or the ``SAM_DOCKER_NETWORK``